Engine Cooling System

 - Protects engines from overheating.

 Air cooling system:

 Normally used for small engines.
-The cylinder finis helps to cool the engines through radiation by leaving heat to the atmosphere.
+The cylinder finis helps to cool the engines through radiation by leaving heat in the atmosphere.
 These fins actually increase the cross-sectional area where the heat spread nut towards the outer edges of the fins.
 Then atmospheric air absorbs heat through radiation that results in the cooling of engines.
-This system is used in motorcycle/bike engines, baby taxi, and some portable power sprayer engines.
+This system is used in motorcycle/bike engines, baby taxis, and some portable power sprayer engines.

 Water cooling system: